For all Ph.D. and Post-Doc jobs, please apply ONLY through

 See here for more information for applicants.

-Outstanding students and researchers from the areas of robotics and robotics-related areas including machine learning, control engineering or computer vision are welcome to apply.
+Outstanding students and researchers from the areas of AI+Robotics and machine learning as well as related areas including control engineering or computer vision are welcome to apply.
 The candidates are expected to conduct independent research and at the same time contribute to ongoing projects in the areas listed above.
 Successful candidates can furthermore be given the opportunity to work with undergraduate, M.Sc. and Ph.D. students.

 Interns need to have had prior research experience and relevant course work to robotics and/or machine learning, as well as a really good reason why they want to intern with us as we only take very few applicants.